The

 team played their matches there, as well as it staging the Singapore Cup Final

 from 1996 until its closure.
-Singapore Lions who played in the Malaysian
+Singapore Lions, who played in the Malaysian

-Premier League from 1921 to 1994, winning the Malaysian Cup on many occasions
+Premier League from 1921 to 1994, won the Malaysian Cup on many occasions, with the legendary ‘Kallang Roar’ greeting the home side.

 The